Systemad/arduinoC-lab2/README.md

 # arduinoC-lab2
 Assignment 1: Blink a led using timer0, with CTC mode and prescaler 1024.
+In this I will be using a shield for arduino.

 In order to calculate compare value we must use formula 'f_cpu clk / (prescale_value * rate)' In this case, our cpu clk is 16Mhz, prescaler 1024 and our rate 10ms.